-Van Houten, a one-time homecoming princess, participated in the killings of Leno La Bianca and his wife Rosemary a day after other Manson family members murdered pregnant actress Sharon Tate and four others in 1969.
+Leslie Van Houten, a one-time homecoming princess, participated in the killings of Leno La Bianca and his wife Rosemary one day after the murders of pregnant actress Sharon Tate and four others in August of 1969.

-Van Houten’s lawyer Ronald Hughes disappeared while on a camping trip during a recess from the Tate/LaBianca trial in November 1970.
-His body was found in March 1971, but due to the severe decomposition of his body the cause of death could not be determined.
-No one has been charged in connection with his death.
+Van Houten’s attorney, Ronald Hughes, disappeared while on a camping trip during a recess of the Tate/LaBianca trial.
+His body was found in March 1971.
+His body was in a state of severe decomposition, and no cause of death could be determined.

 Vincent Bugliosi later said that Manson family member Sandra Good had told him that the Manson family had committed 35 to 40 murders and that Ronald Hughes had been murdered by members of the Manson family in retaliation for representing Van Houten during the trial.